Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 # DB-Project
-An online 2nd hand goods treading platform
+An online 2nd hand goods trading platform for students in SUTD